sc-zhang/ALLHiC_adjuster/README.md

 ## Introduction

-ALLHiC_adjuster is a toolset contain several scripts for adjusting ALLHiC result.
+ALLHiC_adjuster is a toolset contains several scripts for adjusting ALLHiC result.

 ## Dependencies